 The ambitious research project is being funded by many generous donors.
 A great deal of the research is thanks to donations to the McGill University Health Center (MUHC).
 The Ministry of Economic Development, Innovation and Export Trade of Quebec has also decided to match private donations to the project by funding MEDTEQ+.

-Diane Côté, CEO of MEDTEQ+ says: “This exceptional partnership between leaders of their respective fields will allow to accelerate further the research against cancer.
-We’re confident that artificial intelligence will bring tremendous added-value in improving treatment to stage IV cancer patients.
+Diane Côté, CEO of MEDTEQ+ says: “This exceptional partnership between leaders of their respective fields will allow [us to further] accelerate…the research against cancer.
+We’re confident that artificial intelligence will bring tremendous added-value in improving treatment to stage IV cancer patients.”

-“MEDTEQ+ has always favoured the collaborative development of innovations exploiting new enabling technologies, such as artificial intelligence in several forms, and this project is a great example of our approach.”
+“MEDTEQ+ has always [favored] the collaborative development of innovations exploiting new enabling technologies, such as artificial intelligence in several forms, and this project is a great example of our approach,” Côté explains.